Org Management

 Org Billing and Finance

-To access billing info for an org of which you’re a member:
+To see detailed billing info for an org of which you're a member, and within which you have billable activities access:

 Click on your user icon in the top right corner of your screen.